awsdocs/aws-xray-developer-guide/doc-source/xray-instrumenting-your-app.md

  We recommend instrumenting your application with the AWS Distro for OpenTelemetry if you need the following:
 + The ability to send traces to multiple different tracing backends without having to re\-instrument your code
 + Support for a large number of library instrumentations for each language, maintained by the OpenTelemetry community
++ Fully managed Lambda layers that package everything you need to collect telemetry data, without requiring code changes when using Java, Python, or Node\.js
+**Note**
+AWS Distro for OpenTelemetry offers a simpler getting started experience for instrumenting your Lambda functions\.
+However, due to the flexibility OpenTelemetry offers, your Lambda function will require additional memory and invocations may experience cold start latency increases, which can lead to additional charges\.
+If you're optimizing for low\-latency and do not require OpenTelemetry's advanced capabilities such as dynamically configurable backend destinations, you may want to use the AWS X\-Ray SDK to instrument your application\.

  We recommend choosing an X\-Ray SDK for instrumenting your application if you need the following:
 + A tightly integrated single\-vendor solution